2-Navigating the RStudio Interface

 • Example code

-• Information about datasets built in to R
+• Information about datasets built into R

 • Information about other general R-related topics.